jesuslpm/UpdateCascadeBundle/Readme.md

 ***

 **Q.**
-How do you update referencing entities?
+How referencing entities are updated?

 **A.**
-I span a new update cascade operation in a put trigger.
-The update cascade operation runs in a separate thread and in another transacion.
-I scan the specified index searching for referencing entities and update them.
+A new update cascade operation is started in a put trigger.
+The update cascade operation runs in a separate thread and in another transaction.
+The specified index is scaned searching for referencing entities and update them if needed.
 ***

 **Q.**